 1. We are cooking all our meals at home together.
-Most nights, I am cooking and hubby is organizing the kitchen, helping prep the veggies, and listing down our favorite recipes.
+Most nights, I am cooking and my hubby is organizing the kitchen, helps prep the veggies, and listing down our favorite recipes.
 This technology is not making us money.
 But it saves us money on take-out foods and snacks.
 Our monthly grocery spending is down to under $200 a month.

 3. After dinner, we take a stroll near the boardwalk.
 Sometimes this stroll turns into an hour and sometimes, we just go out and get some grocery shopping done in the evening.
 It is so quiet and relaxed to shop in the evening.
 I avoid large crowds and shop freely without a hyperactive mask touting shoppers.